organik-inc/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 ```
 gnfd-cmd gen-key --privKeyFile key.txt --password password.txt  key.json
 ```
 The content of the keystore file is the encrypted private key information.
-After the keystore file is generated, other commands need to be run with the addition of "--keystore keystore-path".
+After the keystore file is generated, other commands need to be run with the addition of "-k keystore-path".
 The default keystore file is "key.json".

 #### List Storage providers